rohgoyal/getting-started/bluemix/1a/README.md

 1. To test your API proxy endpoints, select **Explore**, then select **Sandbox**.
     ![](images/test-explore-1.png)
-2. Click **GET /current** operation from the palette.
+2. Select the **GET /current** operation from the palette.
-3. Click "Try it" in the right-hand panel.
+3. Select "Try it" in the right-hand panel.
 4. Enter a valid U.S. zipcode (e.g. 90210) in the test box.
-5. Click **Call operation** to see the response.
+5. Select **Call operation** to see the response.
   ![](images/test-explore-2.png)

     ![](images/test-explore-3.png)